Horizons (Epcot): History

 On June 24, 1993, it was announced that GE would not renew sponsorship of Horizons.
 The sponsorship's expiration occurred on September 30.
 Following this, all references to the company were removed.
-As time went on, Horizons would begin to have technical issues.
+Without a sponsor, Horizons would begin to have technical issues as time went on.
 Several animatronics were deteriorating and the ride would frequently break down.
 Ideas were tossed around about the pavilion being turned into a space-themed pavilion.
 The building would have been upgraded and rethemed.
 The ride system would be changed drastically, in which the guest would be in an individual space harness while viewing space stations and space in general and would control the pitch and yaw of the vehicle.
-On January 9, 1999, Horizons closed permanently.
+The attraction would close on Christmas Day, 1994, with no reasoning given.
+The attraction was left dormant for slightly under a year, before its reopening on Christmas Eve, 1995.
+This was due to World of Motion closing the following month for its conversion into Test Track, and Universe of Energy's refurbishment into Ellen's Energy Adventure, leaving no other attractions outside of Wonders of Life open in the east half of Future World.
+The attraction would operate until January 9, 1999, when it would close permanently.

 No reason was publicly given, but the lack of corporate sponsorship, which happened around the same time of the financial disaster of Euro Disneyland is widely accepted as having played the largest part in the decision.
 Also widely speculated as a reason for the attraction closing was major structural problems, along with rumored problems with the roof.

 The building stood unoccupied for well over a year as Disney decided between either relaunching the attraction (which would have required a new storyline and major building renovation and upgrades) or demolishing the building and creating a new attraction in its place.
-It was decided to build a new cutting-edge outer space-themed attraction, so the Horizons building was slowly torn down in July 2000.
+It was decided to build a new cutting-edge outer space-themed attraction, so the Horizons building was slowly torn down in July of 2000.
 The demolition of the building marked the first time in Disney history that an entire ride building had to be demolished in preparation for a new attraction.
-Construction on Mission: SPACE began in late 2000 and the new attraction opened in 2003.
+Construction on Mission: SPACE began in late 2000 and the new attraction opened on August 15, 2003.